UK's Johnson signals early end to COVID isolation rules - KTVZ

 UK’s Johnson signals early end to COVID isolation rules

-LONDON (AP) — British Prime Minister Boris Johnson has suggested that laws requiring people in England with COVID-19 to self-isolate will be lifted within weeks, bringing an end to all domestic coronavirus restrictions.
+LONDON (AP) — British Prime Minister Boris Johnson says laws requiring people in England with COVID-19 to self-isolate could be lifted by the end of the month, bringing an end to all domestic coronavirus restrictions.
 Johnson told lawmakers Wednesday that as long as current encouraging trends continue, the legal requirement for people who test positive to self-isolate can end a full month earlier than planned.
 Johnson will present his plan for living with the virus on Feb.
 21. Johnson’s Conservative government dropped most remaining COVID-19 restrictions last month.
 Face masks are no longer mandatory anywhere in England, except on London’s public transport network.
 Virus passports for gaining entry to nightclubs and large-scale events were also scrapped.